Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: APPROACH, ANALYSIS, AND RESULTS

 The class-wise performance metrics and confusion matrix are presented in Table \ref{tab:classification_report_dpy_mlp} and Figure \ref{fig:dpy_mlp}, respectively.
-The model achieves a precision of 0.682 and a recall of 0.689 for the Unpopular category, leading to an f1-score of 0.685.
-Meanwhile, for the Popular category, the model attains a precision of 0.687 and a recall of 0.680, resulting in an f1-score of 0.684.
-These results indicate that the model maintains a balanced performance across both classes.
+The model achieves a precision of 0.682 and a recall of 0.689 for the Unpopular category, leading to an F1-score of 0.685.
+Meanwhile, for the Popular category, the model attains a precision of 0.687 and a recall of 0.680, resulting in an F1-score of 0.684.
+These results indicate that the model maintains a balanced performance across both classes, unlike what we observed in RQ1 for popularity based on ratings.
 Overall, these results again confirm the usefulness of internal metrics.

 \begin{summarybox}{Summary of RQ2} Regression models using internal software metrics struggled to predict \texttt{DownloadsPerYear} accurately, with high error rates and low $R^2$ values, even after outlier removal.
 Reframing the task as a classification problem improved performance modestly, with the MLP classifier achieving balanced precision and recall, suggesting some potential for distinguishing between popular and unpopular apps. \end{summarybox}